Limnoria/Limnoria-doc/develop/plugin_tutorial.rst

 Conclusion
 ==========
-You are now very well-prepared to write Supybot plugins.
-Now for a few words of wisdom with regards to Supybot plugin-writing.
+You are now very well-prepared to write Limnoria plugins.
+Now for a few words of wisdom with regards to Limnoria plugin-writing.

 * Read other people's plugins, especially the included plugins and ones by the core developers.
-We (the Supybot dev team) can't possibly document all the awesome things that Supybot plugins can do, but we try.
+We (the Limnoria dev team) can't possibly document all the awesome things that Limnoria plugins can do, but we try.
   Nevertheless there are some really cool things that can be done that aren't very well-documented.